PateeerQ/samp-basic-ac/README.md

-# Pateer Basic Anti Cheat
+# Pateeer Basic Anti Cheat

 A SAMP Basic Anti Cheat - Plug and Easy to Use